AmirhosseinSadough/DAD/readme.md

-# DECODE: Real-Time Decorrelation-Based Anomaly Detection
+# DAD: Real-Time Decorrelation-Based Anomaly Detection for Multivariate Time Series

 This repository extends the benchmarking framework proposed in [Outlier Detection: Benchmarking Methods and Evaluation Criteria](https://jmlr.org/papers/v25/23-0570.html) and its corresponding GitHub repository: [outlierdetection](https://github.com/RoelBouman/outlierdetection).
 Our extension introduces evaluations based on a new benchmarking approach, **Hyperparameter Tuning-based (HPT-based)** benchmarking, along with default hyperparameter settings and peak performance evaluations.